kaziema/pmvita/README.md

 ## Current Status

-**Not playable yet.** Zero hours on real hardware, no Vita build target exists, nothing has been compiled for Vita.
-This is early groundwork.

 Done so far:
 - Fixed a heap-sizing bug where Vita would have silently inherited 64-bit desktop heap sizes instead of the correct 32-bit N64-original ones
 - Vita boot path wired into the entry point: heap allocation, max CPU/GPU clocks, game loop moved onto a properly-stacked worker thread